 So the real question becomes: "How to retain customers in the context of service marketing?"
 Here are a few handy tips to keep up your sleeve:

 - Make sure to consistently stay in touch with your customers by alerting them of new promotions, reward programs, product launches, and so on.
-The idea is to keep your customers engaged and connected with the brand at all times in the customer journey
+The idea is to keep your customers engaged and connected with the brand at all times in the customer journey.
+You can use phone support through a VoIP service, email marketing campaigns, newsletters, social media, etc.

 - Roll out strategic and business-aligned social media campaigns to keep a finger on the pulse of your customer.
 Interact with users and monitor their interests, opinions, and motivations on diverse social media channels such as Facebook, Snapchat, Instagram, LinkedIn, etc.